lukecivantos/bitcoin-webpage/README.md

 Uses various data sources to create a stacked area chart of the six cryptocurrencies with the highest market caps.

+#### timeline.js

+Creates the brushed timeline to filter dates for the stacked area chart of market caps.

+#### forkTree.js

+Creates a Tree using data of Bitcoin Forks.
+Uses nodes.descendants() to format the tree-like structure of the data.

 ### Other Visualizations

 #### mining.js